unt-libraries/discover/README.md

 - `docker:removeAll`: Remove all Docker containers
 - `docker:prune`: Prune Docker containers
 - `updateBrowserStats`: Update `browserslist-stats.json` for BrowsersList and Google Analytics integration

+## Code style

+Style guides are included for Javascript and Ruby

+### Javascript

+Javascript linting uses [ESLint](https://eslint.org/) and Airbnb's [style guide](https://github.com/airbnb/javascript).
+Configuration can be found in `.eslintrc.js`.
+You can use the integration with your development environment, or run `yarn javascriptStyle` to check style guide compliance.

+### Ruby

+Ruby linting uses [RuboCop](https://github.com/rubocop-hq/rubocop) and Airbnb's [style guide](https://github.com/airbnb/ruby).
+Configuration can be found in `.rubocop.yml` and `.rubocop_airbnb.yml`. `rubocop_todo.yml` contains tests that have failed previously, but are ignored.
+You can use the integration with your development environment, or run `yarn rubyStyle` to check style guide compliance.

 ## Testing